Circuit Design for Clique Problem and Its Implementation on Quantum Computer

-The execution of the algorithm in a hybrid architecture is as follows: \begin{itemize} \item \textbf{Step 1}: Initialize Adjacency Matrix for the input graph.
-Calculate the total number of combinations of vertices using a classical algorithm. \item \textbf{Step 2}: Initialize quantum register I[] that holds the input qubits. \item \textbf{Step 3}: Apply Hadamard gates on the input qubits that represent vertices of the graph. \item \textbf{Step 4}: Apply Hadamard gate on the output qubit. \item \textbf{Step 5}: Prepare input state by making it a string of '1's by applying quantum NOT gate. \item \textbf{Step 6}: Execute the quantum oracle for finding the marked states.
-The oracle checks full connectivity in a set of vertices by applying quantum gates and unitary transformations. \item \textbf{Step 7}: Apply Grover's operator for maximizing the amplitude of the marked states. \item \textbf{Step 8}: Measure the output of quantum registers using classical register.
+The execution of the algorithm is as follows: \begin{itemize} \item \textbf{Step 1}: Initialize Adjacency Matrix for the input graph.
+Calculate the total number of combinations of vertices using a classical algorithm. \item \textbf{Step 2}: Initialize quantum register I[] that holds the input qubits with $\ket{0}$. \item \textbf{Step 3}: Apply Hadamard gates on all the input qubits. \item \textbf{Step 4}: Apply Hadamard gate on the output qubit. \item \textbf{Step 5}: Execute the proposed unitary blocks $i.e.,$ Qubit Activation, Clique Detector, Qubit Deactivation for finding the marked states.
+This checks full connectivity in a set of vertices by applying unitary transformation of quantum gates. \item \textbf{Step 6}: Apply Grover's operator for maximizing the amplitude of the marked states. \item \textbf{Step 7}: Measure the output of quantum register I[] using classical register.

-\end{itemize} \justify
+\end{itemize}